-The most-in-need factor has trended upward from 1.93 in PY14 to 2.29 in PY17.
-In addition, according to the SCSEP Minority Report published April 28, 2014 the State of Delaware serves 75.62% minority individuals compared to the minority group being just 37% of the eligible population.
+The most-in-need factor has trended downward.
+In addition, according to the SCSEP Minority Report published July 23, 2019 the State of Delaware serves 73.30% minority individuals compared to the minority group being just 37% of the eligible population.
 Continuous technical assistance from the State Program Manager will be provided to the SCSEP sub-grantee in-take interviewers to properly identify individuals who qualify under the most in need factor.